Mostafa-Farghly/FSND/projects/02_trivia_api/starter/backend/README.md

 - Sends a post request in order to search for a specific question by search term
 - Request Body:
 {
-    'searchTerm': 'this is the term the user is looking for' }
+    'searchTerm': 'soccer'
+}
-- Returns: any array of questions, a number of totalQuestions that met the search term and the current category string {
+- Returns: success value, an array of 10 paginated questions, a number of totalQuestions that met the search term and the current category string
-    'questions': [
 {
-            'id': 1,
-            'question': 'This is a question',
-            'answer': 'This is an answer',
-            'difficulty': 5,
-            'category': 5
+  "current_category": "All",
+  "questions": [
+    {
+      "answer": "Brazil",
+      "category": 6,
+      "difficulty": 3,
+      "id": 10,
+      "question": "Which is the only team to play in every soccer World Cup tournament?"
     },
+    {
+      "answer": "Uruguay",
+      "category": 6,
+      "difficulty": 4,
+      "id": 11,
+      "question": "Which country won the first ever soccer World Cup in 1930?"
+    }
   ],
-    'totalQuestions': 100,
-    'currentCategory': 'Entertainment'
+  "success": true,
+  "total_questions": 2
 }
 ```